(Continued from Part 1)

 -Report of Mrs B. Clark described in Canadian Monsters & Mythical Creatures by Andrew Hind, 2017 Quagmire Press Ltd, Edmonton, Alberta Canada, page 159.

 Without a Nessie specimen to examine, we can’t be sure what “she” is.
-As with many cryptids, finding a lake monster carcus for scientists to dissect can be challenging.
+As with many cryptids, finding a lake monster carcus for scientists to dissect seems to be challenging.
 Could Dave Gemmel’s DNA analysis somehow have missed the existence of an unknown species?
 According to the video above,”professor Gemmel says over 20% of his DNA samples are still un-encoded”.
 So there still exists a good chance that Nessie represents a cryptid unknown to science.

 2. Nessie is a creature from another age that sometimes experiences a time slip, briefly appearing in our present.